November is National Healthy Skin Month

 The Internet is Helpful but Your Dermatologist is Better

 Since it is so important, skin and skincare generate a lot of attention.
 It is possible to find endless amounts of information on websites, blogs, YouTube and other internet sources.
 While many of those sources are very helpful, it is even more important to see the recognized experts in skin, dermatologists.
 Skin isn’t just a beauty issue, it’s a health issue.
 Board-certified dermatologists can diagnose more than 3,000 skin, hair and nail diseases including skin cancer, acne, eczema, and psoriasis — and provide effective medical and surgical treatment.
-In addition to diagnosing and treating these and other serious skin conditions, board-certified dermatologists can safely perform cosmetic procedures to improve the skin’s appearance and provide advice to help people care for their skin at home.
+In addition to diagnosing and treating these and other serious skin conditions, board-certified dermatologists and cosmetic surgeons in Kansas City can safely perform cosmetic procedures to improve the skin’s appearance and provide advice to help people care for their skin at home.
 Dermatologists have the education, training, and experience to provide you with the best and most personalized advice and treatment.

 You’ll Never Regret Wearing Sunscreen